Nocheto is set of linux chess tools aiming for learning chess, analyzing chess games, and practicing blind fold chess - all in console.

 setup command.
 Use

-to see all comands you can use to setup board.
+to see all commands you can use to setup board.

 - put white (w) king (K) on e1